OoLunar/Tomoe/docs/public/pfp.md

 Gets the profile picture of a user or userid.

 ## Description
 Get's the Discord profile picture that a user currently has set.
+The picture is returned in png format with 512px resolution.
 ```
 >>pfp @Lunar#9860
 ```